rmorsomme/Fractals-and-Chaos-Game/RMD_Script.md

 Summary
 =======

-I designed three functions `generate_sg`, `generate_fractal` and `generate_bf` that respectively generate the Sierpinski Gasket, fractals with any number of vertices and the Barnsley Fern.
+I designed three functions `generate_sg()`, `generate_fractal()` and `generate_bf()` that respectively generate the Sierpinski Gasket, fractals with any number of vertices and the Barnsley Fern.
 Each function has parameters that allow us to tweak the shape of and pattern in the obtained fractal.
 Most important is the argument `p` of the functions `generate_sg` and `generate_fractal` which determines whether the figure is a fractal with a clear pattern or a bunch of points located in a chaotic manner.

-[1] The tutorial video is freely available at <https://www.youtube.com/watch?v=kbKtFN71Lfs>.

-[2] I got the values for the entries of these matrices from Mr. Barnsley's book `Fractals Everywhere` (p.86, table III.3. *IFS code for a fern*).
-For clarity, I decided to split the table from Mr. Barnsley's book into two matrices.